If you press “Browse device” on the KDE Connect tray icon and get the following error:

 /run/user/<YOUR UID>/<YOUR DEVICE ID>/.

-If you are not sure of your UID, try
+If you are unsure of your UID, try

 1000, or issue

-YOUR DEVICE ID should be pretty obvious when you get to the parent directory.
-In doubt, you can find it out running
+YOUR DEVICE ID is a hexadecimal string and should be obvious when you get to the parent directory.
+In any case, you can find it out running

 That’s it!
 Now you should see your device files, despite of the previous error.

 Apparently, when you click “Browse device” , KDE Connect succeeds to mount the filesystem, but fails to bring your file manager to show it.
 When you browse to the mount path, everything is there.